nikgregory/shiny-octo-eureka/adaptivetheme/README.txt

   Adaptivetheme is an advanced starter theme that includes many theme settings and layout features.

+  The core adaptivetheme is not meant to be used, instead copy and paste the included subtheme and follow the install instructions in the adaptivetheme_subtheme README file.

+  If you need to override a template from the core theme, copy and paste it into your subtheme so you never hack the core theme.

+  Closely review your subthemes .info file, many of the themes features are controlled via the info file.

   To use all the major features you need to install the following modules (these are not required but to use the advanced features you need them):